jvandemo/angular-contentful/README.md

 ## Promises

-All methods return an AngularJS HttpPromise.
+Similar to AngularJS HTTP requests, all methods return an original AngularJS HttpPromise.

 The `then` method takes 2 arguments: a success handler and an error handler.